-But alas, folks come to find out that their Las Vegas guest list fantasy was far from it.
-Instead, they were met with hours in line, no drink tickets and some never even made it inside the club because the list closed early!
+But alas, club-goers discover that their guest list fantasy was anything but that.
+Instead, they endured hours in line, no free drinks, and some never even made it inside the club!

 How did their guest list experience turn out so bad?
-It’s simple.
-They didn’t follow the Las Vegas guest list rules.
+Well, it’s most often because:

-Out of everything we cover, the rules are the most important.
-Adhering to them will make that guest list fantasy of yours come true.
+Out of everything in this post, the rules are the most important, so please pay close attention to those.
+Adhering to them will ensure that your guest list dreams come true!

 What’s A Guest List?

 A Las Vegas guest list gets you free or reduced entry into a club.
-In most cases, this means you won’t have to buy a ticket.
-And, on some nights, there’s even an open bar for the ladies.
+In most cases, this means that you won’t have to buy a ticket.
+And, on some nights, there are drink tickets (or even an open bar) for ladies.

 Which Clubs Offer A Guest List?